 Check out our previous blog on How Applicant Tracking Systems can help the SME here for more information about how ATS’ work and how they benefit small companies like yourself.

-As a quick overview, here’s some of the ways an online platform like an ATS can really help during your recruitment process:
+As a quick overview, here are some of the ways an online platform like an ATS can really help during your recruitment process:

-So, how do I use an ATS to help me screen CVs?
+How do I use an Applicant Tracking System (ATS) to help me screen CVs?

 1. Use the ATS for all of your vacancies